ERROR244/1337Library/README.md

 # 42 Project Repository
 # 1337Library

 Welcome to my 42 Project Repository!
-This repository showcases projects completed in one library as part of the 42 curriculum, including the following:
+This repository showcases 3 projects completed in one library:

 1. **Libft**
    - **Description:** A personal C library containing various standard functions and additional utility functions.